Semm6/Whitelabel-webshop/PORTFOLIO.md

 ### 2. Identity service: Login, Register and account information service with 0Auth2

 With this service the website is able to login and register users.
-I implemented this because i want users to eventually make orders with their own accounts.
+I implemented this because I want users to eventually make orders with their own accounts.
 When the user is logged in on the website he is also able to see his own account information.
-Both these functionalities are shown on the image below.
+Both of these functionalities are shown on the image below.

 <table>
   <tr>